A conversation with Kotaro Ikura

 [Nishimura] Can porcelain clay be produced in this Yagyu area?

-[Nishimura] First of all, there are celadon and white porcelain.
-What kind of pottery is the celadon and white porcelain that is produced?
+[Nishimura] First of all, there are celadon and white porcelain, so what kind of pottery is the celadon and white porcelain that is produced?

 [Ikura] It's somewhere between celadon and white porcelain.
 I first wanted to do that when I was a third-year student at university, and the Osaka Museum of Oriental Ceramics was holding an exhibition of past Living National Treasures.
 There, they had a work by Kaiji Tsukamoto called a ring flower pot.
 When I saw it, the atmosphere in that place had changed.